Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 460 is much (approximately 56%) better at anti-aliasing than the GeForce 9600 GT 512MB, and will be capable of handling higher screen resolutions without losing too much performance. (explain)
+The GeForce GTX 460 will be much (approximately 56%) better at full screen anti-aliasing than the GeForce 9600 GT 512MB, and also should be capable of handling higher resolutions without losing too much performance. (explain)

 GeForce GTX 460 16200 Mpixels/sec